mohanedy/mohanedy/README.md

 ## ℹ️ About
 I’m a Mobile Developer located in Egypt.
 I have a serious passion for programming, AI, and creating mobile apps with intuitive, dynamic user experiences.
 Well-organized person, problem solver, independent employee with high attention to detail.
 Fan of Al Ahly SC, Football, TV series, and Movies.
 Interested in the entire Mobile Development Stack and working on ambitious projects with positive people.

-- 👨🏼‍💻 I work currently as a Flutter & iOS Developer at Devstric.
+- 👨🏼‍💻 I work currently as a Flutter & iOS Developer at [VictoryLink](http://www.victorylink.com/).
 - 📖 I’m currently learning ML with python.
 - 🌍 Check out my latest projects [here](https://mohanedy98.github.io).